ygjd/base-image/derivatives/UnrealPixelStreaming/README.md

 To disable all additional web app features, simply remove environment variables `PORTAL_CONFIG` and `OPEN_BUTTON_PORT`

+### Caddy

+Caddy is a web server that adds HTTPS encryption and user authentication to web applications running on your cloud instance.

+Here's how it works:
+- Your applications run on your cloud instance, but they're only accessible through the instance's `localhost`
+- Caddy acts as a secure gateway between these applications and the internet
+- When you try to access your cloud applications from your personal computer, you connect through Caddy

+This setup gives you two convenient ways to access your cloud applications:
+- Through your web browser with HTTPS security and login protection
+- Directly through SSH Port Forwarding from your computer, bypassing the need for HTTPS or login credentials

 ### COTURN

 TURN/STUN server implementation that enables WebRTC connections across restrictive networks and NATs.
 Core features: